kritomas/banko/doc/CONFIG.md

-# Config
+# Banqo - Config

-This document goes into deeper detail about the config.
+This document goes into deeper detail about Banqo's config.

 The config file should be created in the project root, and named `config.json`.
-It should have the following format:
+It must have the following format:

 ```
 {